 Ensure availability and sustainable management of water and sanitation for all.

 The human body can go three weeks without food, but only three days without water.
 So it’s no surprise there are tens of thousands of NGOs working on solutions to this crisis.
-Like Blood:Water, a nonprofit that partners with Africa’s “hidden heroes” on the frontlines to facilitate change.
-It’s hard to come to grips with the fact that 2/3 of the world’s surface is water-covered, yet more than 1 billion people lack clean access to drink it.
+Like Blood:Water, a nonprofit that partners with “hidden heroes” on the frontlines to facilitate change in African countries.
+It’s hard to come to grips with the fact that 2/3 of the world’s surface is covered with water, yet more than 1 billion people lack clean access to drink it.
 And two-thirds of the global population (4 billion people) live under conditions of severe water scarcity at least one month of the year.
 So these targets are centered on reducing water pollution, creating equitable sanitation and hygiene, increasing water-use efficiency, and protecting water-related ecosystems.

 In speaking about the Global Goals in 2015, UN Secretary-General Ban-Ki Moon said he believes there’s no question that we as a people can deliver.
 And with an invigorating exclamation point on his speech, he challenged us all to become the first generation to end poverty and the last generation to address climate change before it’s too late.

 I encourage you to visit the Global Goals website and take action today.
 Become an ally for a cause or charity, wherever you are and whatever you can do.
 Because it’s true: those little bits of good can change the world.

 “Be a global citizen.
 Act with passion and compassion.
 Help us make this world safer and more sustainable today and for the generations that will follow us.
 That is our moral responsibility.”

 Read more articles